r-sitko/netconf-client/README.md

 More useful examples can be found in [tests](tests) folder.

 ### Error handling
 When error is encountered (for example: io error, SSH error, NETCONF response error) API methods return std::Result with Err(NetconfClientError) variant.
 NetconfClientError is an enum defined in [errors](src/errors.rs) module.
-User should check is methods return Err and react accordingly.
+User should check if methods return Err and react accordingly.

 ## Running integration tests
 ```shell